s02singh/BloodBound/ProjectDocument.md

 - There were several bugs that players found during the gameplay testing.
 One bug was getting stuck at an infinite meteor-strike loop if you pressed "v key + left click", so we were able to find one missing condition in our if-statement and were able to fix the bug.
 - One player was able to find out they could stand on top of the archer (not really a bug, but an interesting find).

-Players enjoyed the camera movement during the meteor strike (ultimate attack) along with game graphics and sound.
+Players enjoyed the camera movement during the Rage Blash (ultimate attack) along with game graphics and sound.
 All of them liked fighting against our enemies and they tried their best to get to the dragon fight but so far, 3 have made it to the end scene.

 The most common suggestion for our game was more descriptions of the controls and the components we see on the screen (blood effect that indicates health left, stamina bar, etc).